KyleKohlmeyer/KyleKohlmeyer/README.md

   -Utilized the Flask and SQLAlchemy Python libraries to create an application to retrieve temperature and precipitation data from an SQLite database, making accessing the data less time consuming and more efficient

-  -Designed random forest and logistic regression machine learning models to predict housing prices in Chicago based of data from the Cook County assessors office
+  -Designed random forest and logistic regression machine learning models to predict housing prices in Chicago based off data from the Cook County Assessors office

 ### This is not an all-inclusive list, please check out my repositories for more information and details
 ## Skills